 Testing Under this Rule.
 If the court orders DNA testing under this rule, the court must order the production to all parties of any laboratory reports prepared in connection with the testing and may order the production of any underlying data and laboratory notes.

 Preservation of Evidence.
 If a defendant files a petition under this rule, the court must order the State to preserve during the pendency of the proceeding all evidence in the State’s possession or control that could be subjected to DNA testing.
 The State must prepare an inventory of the evidence and submit a copy of the inventory to the defendant and the court.
-If evidence is destroyed after the court orders its preservation, the court may impose appropriate sanctions, including criminal contempt, for a knowing violation.
+If evidence is destroyed after the court orders its preservation, the court may impose appropriate sanctions.

 Unfavorable Test Results.
 If the results of the post-conviction DNA testing are not favorable to the defendant, the court must dismiss without a hearing any DNA-related claims asserted under Rule 32.1.
 The court may make further orders as it deems appropriate, including orders: